 - Doctor of Philosophy (PhD) in Psychology

 - Bachelor of Arts (Liberal Arts)

 - BBA (Honours) - Bangalore Bannerghatta Road Campus

 - Bachelor of Arts (BA) in English, Political Science, History

 - BBA (Finance and International Business) - Bangalore Bannerghatta Road Campus

 - Bachelor of Arts (BA) in Economics, Media Studies, Political Science

-- Bachelor of Business Administration (Tourism and Travel Management)
+- Bachelor of Business Management (Tourism and Travel Management) - Bangalore Bannerghatta Road Campus

 - Bachelor of Arts (BA) Honours in English